hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 #### 4. Get Payment Channels

-Get the list of all payment channels that are open for off-chain transactions in the specified session.
+Get the list of all payment channels that are open for off-chain transaction in the specified session.

 *Parameters*